Hybr®

 4. Under Redirect URI, select Web, and then enter https://your-tenant-name.b2clogin.com/your-tenant-name.onmicrosoft.com, where your-tenant-name is your Azure AD B2C tenant domain name.

-5. Under Permissions, select the Grant admin consent to openid and offline_access permissions check box.
+5. Under Permissions, select the Grant Admin consent to openid and offline_access permissions check box.

 6. Select Register.